Revellers brave wind, rain and grey skies to watch New Year’s Day Parade

 DJs, who were dressed in plastic hooded raincoats, blasted the sunny party sounds of calypso from an open-top bus and a cheerleading troupe put on a show.

-More than 10,000 performers from across the globe took part, parade spokesman Dan Kirkby said.
+More than 10,000 performers from across the globe, including singer Peter Andre, took part in the parade which covered a two-mile route through London’s West End.

-He said: “It is windy and rainy.
-I am sure people understand we have had to start later due to the conditions but safety is paramount and we have had to wait until the experts tell us it is safe to go.

-“It means that the inflatable cartoon characters will not be seen passing London’s landmarks on the route.

-“We have to think of the performers taking part and the people who have come out to watch as we kick off the new year in style.”
+The “more than frisky” wind conditions, which meant no inflatable cartoon characters could be used, had been a safety concern, according to parade spokesman Dan Kirkby.

+He said: “Hundreds of thousands of people turned up.
+I would suggest it is one of the best parades we have ever had, particularly given the conditions.

+“We were more worried about the wind, which was more than frisky before we got the go-ahead to start.

+“It has all been a moment of wonderment and a point in time where the world could see that London is a city with people of all cultures, has a sense of humour about itself and has a terrific spirit.”

-London, like much of England and Wales, was covered by a yellow wind warning until 3pm from the Met Office, which forecast the squally cold front and a band of heavy rain that hit the event.
+London, like much of England and Wales, was covered by a yellow warning for wind until 3pm from the Met Office, which forecast the squally cold front and a band of heavy rain that hit the event.

+A number of other new year celebrations had been cancelled due to the weather.

 Byron Villis, 16, who was on a trip to London with his mother Nina from their home in Bristol, said he was having fun.